vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

 ## Potential topics for your group to discuss:
 * Outreach emails:
    * Write emails together
    * Give feedback on each other’s emails before sending them out
+   * Use [these guidelines and tips](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_guidelines.md) for the email-writing and reviewing process.
 * Coffee meetings:
    * What questions do you want to make sure to ask?
-Create a list with your group
+Create a list with your group.
+Use [this list](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/research_conversation_questions.md) to get started
    * Share updates on how coffee meetings go as group members attend them
 * Networking events:
    * What meetups are coming up?
 Who can you connect with at them?
 Make a plan to attend a meetup together